jamiewessels/Capstone-3-Proposal/README.md

 ### Model in Action
 I used OpenCV to predict chords based on video frames.
 The three gifs below show these prediction outputs (at 4x the original speed), and the original output videos can be found in the images/videos/predictions folder.
-It should be noted that there is still a lot more work to be done with the video classifier, specifically with required pre-processing; for certain videos there seemed to be a discrepancy between the input color channels and the received color channels, which affected my model's capability.
+It should be noted that there is still a lot more work to be done with the video classifier, specifically with pre-processing; for certain videos there seemed to be a discrepancy between the input color channels and the received color channels, which affected my model's capability.
 To ensure that a video was compatible with the model, I ran still frames through my predict.py file and compared them to the video predictor's output.

 **Clip of me!**
 The model correctly labels each chord.
 The model's prediction fluctuates when keys are not being pressed.